JuliaLabs/Cassette.jl/docs/Cassette.md

     and intercept methods on `Foo`.
 Any methods of the form `f(::AbstractFloat)`, then, would be un-interceptable.
-Furthermore, even when one has access to target code and is allowed to modify it, post-hoc refactoring to loosen type restrictions can be quite an arduous task, and can even increase future maintenance burden (since future code must also be written generically).
+Furthermore, even when one has access to target code and is allowed to modify it, post-hoc refactoring to loosen type restrictions can be quite an arduous task, and add to future maintenance burden (since future code must also be written generically).
 For a real-world example, see [JuliaStats/Distributions.jl#511](https://github.com/JuliaStats/Distributions.jl/pull/511).